Queen Máxima of the Netherlands: Activities

 Queen Máxima has a particular concern for the integration of immigrants into Dutch culture.
-She was a member of a special parliamentary commission which sought to recommend ways to increase the participation of female immigrants in the workforce.
+She was a member of a special parliamentary commission that sought to recommend ways to increase the participation of female immigrants in the workforce.
 Máxima stresses the importance for immigrants of learning the Dutch language (as she did) in order to fully participate in Dutch society.
 Dutch is the Queen's third language; she is also fluent in Spanish (her native language) and English.
 She speaks French at a conversational level.

 In 2007, Máxima inadvertently caused a wave of massive criticism when in a speech to the Scientific Council for Government Policy she said that in the seven years that she had been in the Netherlands, she had been unable to find the Dutch identity.
 Maxima is quoted as having said the following:

 She participates in conferences around the world representing the Netherlands.
 She was granted a seat in the Dutch Council of State on 20 October 2004, the highest advisory body and court of administration.
 She was a member of the Committee for Ethnic Minority Women's Participation from July 2003 until 2005.
-She has a seat on the board of governors of the Chair on the Management of Diversity and Integration at the Vrije Universiteit Amsterdam; she (along with her husband) is a patron of the Orange Fund (established to promote social welfare and cohesion in the Netherlands); and she also chairs the Board of Trustees of the Prince Claus Chair in Development and Equity of the International Institute of Social Studies and the University of Utrecht.
+She has a seat on the board of governors of the chair on the Management of Diversity and Integration at the Vrije Universiteit Amsterdam; she (along with her husband) is a patron of the Orange Fund (established to promote social welfare and cohesion in the Netherlands); and she also chairs the Board of Trustees of the Prince Claus Chair in Development and Equity of the International Institute of Social Studies and the University of Utrecht.